 As explained earlier, the fragrance molecules travel in the air, and our nose will detect it only when the molecules reach us.
 Therefore, it makes sense that having good air circulation in the room will enhance the performance of the diffusers.
 However, that doesn't mean that we should place them where the wind from the fan or aircon directly hits, or even at the window side where all the scent is blown outside.
 Any fast-moving and robust air can cause oil evaporation to happen more quickly unnecessarily, so the best place to put the diffuser is constant foot traffic that moves the molecules in the air naturally to carry the scent around.

 What Are The Different Types Of Oil Diffusers

 Here onwards are the informative tips according to the type of oil diffusers you are interested in knowing more about.
 (Skip to "Tips to make Reed Diffusers last longer" if you'd like!)

-Tips for Essential Oil Diffusers
+Top 3 Tips To Make Sure Essential Oil Diffusers Last Longer

 Firstly, there are two types of essential oil diffusers.

 This is the most common type of diffuser that you can find in the market, which uses water.
 How does it work?
 A vibrating disc inside the diffuser generates sound waves, breaking down the water components until it vaporises.
 When this happens, the essential oil is disrupted, making the tiny oil droplets trapped inside the water droplets as it goes into the air.
 That is how the cool mist from the ultrasonic diffusers carries the essential oil scent that you put into.